No duty to consider climate change impacts: Full Federal Court overturns Sharma decision on appeal

 The Full Federal Court recently overturned the primary judgement that the Commonwealth Minister for the Environment (Minister) owed a duty to take reasonable care to avoid causing personal injury to all children who ordinarily reside in Australia (Children) when exercising her powers under the Environmental Protection and Biodiversity Conservation Act 1999 (EPBC Act).
-The full judgement is available here and our previous report on the primary judge’s decision can be found here.

 The Full Court allowed the appeal, finding that the Minister’s powers under the EPBC Act did not support the creation of a novel duty of care.
 Chief Justice Allsop cautioned that, as this case required a consideration of climate change policy, it was inappropriate for judicial resolution and that the creation of such duty should be decided through the political progress.

 The case is one of several climate change cases currently litigated before the Federal Court of Australia.
 The degree to which this decision will impact the other cases is unclear.
 However, most of the claims are being brought under statutory causes of action such as misleading and deceptive conduct, rather than common law negligence and are therefore unlikely to be affected by the impact of the Full Court’s decision.

 Clyde & Co partners, Dean Carrigan, Jacinta Studdert and Jacques Jacobs provide a summary of the matter and its implications going forward.

 On or around 11 February 2016, Whitehaven Coal Pty Ltd applied to the Minister to expand their Vickery Coal Project.
 The Minister is required to assess Whitehaven’s application in accordance with s130(1) and s133 of the EPBC Act.